the-pawel-wojcik/soc/readme.md

 ```
 The `pqc/energy.py` script is of help here.

-Warning: if the SOC calculations involve the CC referece, watch out for the
+Warning: if the SOC calculations involve the CC reference, watch out for the
-repeating irrep lables.
+repeating irrep labels.

 ### Collected state dipole moments
 The list `eom2eom` needs to be extended by "diagonal" entries with state dipole